-We want to thank Dwight Heckelman and GROOVE U for their guest blog.
+We want to thank Dwight Heckelman for his guest blog.
 Dwight D. Heckelman has over 20 years experience in nearly every facet of the music industry.
 In 2005, he left the corporate world for academia.
 He served as the Career Development and Job Recruitment Coordinator at the prestigious Berklee College of Music.
-Since 2009, Dwight has performed as the Founder and Director of GROOVE U. Learn more by attending an upcoming Campus Experience Day at GROOVE U’s Dublin Creative Campus.
+From 2009 to July 2022, Dwight performed as the Founder and Director of GROOVE U. Sadly, GROOVE U did not survive COVID’s impact and closed in July 2022.

 While I was attending college at BGSU, Casey Kelly — a Nashville songwriter — held a seminar on-campus.
 He talked about his career as a songwriter, co-writing a hit song for George Strait, and offered this career advice:

 Kelly attested that in order to have a creative career, one had to be in a location known as a creative epicenter.
 It was only in one of those cities where you could make the connections inside an established ecosystem to succeed.
 At the time, that meant living in Nashville, NYC, or L.A.

 Because I wanted a career in the music industry, shortly thereafter I heeded Kelly’s advice and transferred to Belmont University.
 Living and working in Nashville did indeed provide me with the necessary connections to have a successful music industry career.